inspector-apm/inspector-spring/README.md

 ### Database queries

 At the moment only JDBC calls are being monitored.
-This means that interactions with relational databases should be monitored, whether they are done via Spring Data or via low level JDBC API.
+This means that interactions with relational databases are monitored, whether they are done via Spring Data or via low level JDBC API.

-Interactions with NoSql databases are currently not being monitored !!

-If you're using this library and not using spring data in your project please add the following line in your **application.properties** to disable Spring Boot's auto-configuration attempt of data source beans:
+If you're using this library and not using Spring Data in your project please add the following line in your `application.properties` to disable Spring Boot's auto-configuration attempt of data source beans:

 ```spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration```